xanthonyalvarezx/activity-javascript-katas-loops-collection/README.md

 9. Return the multiples of 5, counting down from 100.
 (100, 95, 90, ..., 10, 5)
 10. Return the square numbers, counting down from 100.
 (100, 81, 64, ..., 4, 1)

 Push your code into your GitLab repository.
-In Canvas, **please submit your Gitlab Project url (ex: https://gitlab.com/username/katas1)** and add KA_grading as a member on your project with "Reporter" permission.
+In Canvas, **please submit your Gitlab Project url (ex: https://gitlab.com/username/katas1)** and in GitLab add KA_grading as a member on your project with "Reporter" permission.